smashmath/smashmath/_projects/seriessolutions.md

   - name: The Straggler Coefficients
     subsections:
       - name: The direct way to calculate coefficients
-  - name: When the initial point is not x=0
+  - name: When the IVP is not centered at 0
   - name: More Examples